 The following figure illustrates the Dword-aligned transfer of a memory write TLP received from the link across the completer request interface.
-For the purpose of illustration, the starting Dword address of the data block being written into user memory is assumed to be ( $m^16$ +3), for some integer m > 0.
-Its size is assumed to be n Dwords, for some $n = k^16 - 1$ , where k > 1.
+For the purpose of illustration, the starting Dword address of the data block being written into user memory is assumed to be (m16 + 3), for some integer m > 0.
+Its size is assumed to be n Dwords, for some n = k16 - 1, where k > 1.

 The transfer starts with the sixteen descriptor bytes, followed immediately by the payload bytes.
 The signal $m_axis_cq_tvalid$ remains asserted over the duration of the packet.
-The user logic can prolong a beat at any time by pulling down $m_axis_cq_tready$ .
-The AXI4-Stream interface signals $m_axis_cq_t$ (one bit per Dword position) indicate the valid Dwords in the packet including the descriptor and any null bytes inserted between the descriptor and the payload.
-That is, the $m_axis_cq_t$ between the payload.
-That is, the $m_axis_cq_t$ between the payload.
+The user logic can prolong a beat at any time by pulling down $m_axis_cq_tready$.
+The AXI4-Stream interface signals $m_axis_cq_t$ keep (one bit per Dword position) indicate the valid Dwords in the packet including the descriptor and any null bytes inserted between the descriptor and the payload.
+That is, the $m_axis_cq_t$ keep bits are set to 1 contiguously from the first Dword of the descriptor until the last Dword of the payload.
 During the transfer of a packet, the tkeep bits can be 0 only in the last beat of the packet, when the packet does not fill the entire width of the interface.
-The signal $m_axis_cq_t$ is always asserted in the last beat of the packet.
+The signal $m_axis_cq_tlast$ is always asserted in the last beat of the packet.

-The completer request interface also includes the First Byte Enable and the Last Enable bits in the $m_axis_cq_tuser$ bus.
+The completer request interface also includes the First Byte Enable and the Last Enable bits in the $m{axis_cq_tuser}$ bus.
 These are activated in the first beat of the packet, and provides information of the valid bytes in the first and last Dwords of the payload.

 The $m_axi_cq_tuser$ bus also provides several optional signals that can be used to simplify the logic associated with the user side of the interface, or to support additional features.
-The signal $is_sop$ is asserted in the first beat of every packet, when its descriptor is on the bus.
+The signal is_sop is asserted in the first beat of every packet, when its descriptor is on the bus.
 When the straddle option is not in use, none of the other sop and eop indications within $m_axi_cq_tuser$ are relevant to the transfer of Requests.
 The byte enable outputs $byte_en[63:0]$ (one per byte lane) indicate the valid bytes in the payload.
 These signals are asserted only when a valid payload byte is in the corresponding lane (it is not asserted for descriptor or null bytes).
 The asserted byte enable bits are always contiguous from the start of the payload, except when payload size is two Dwords or less.
 For writes of two Dwords or less, the 1s on $byte_en$ are not be contiguous.